matomo-org/matomo-sdk-ios/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue before making a change.

-If you implemeted a change please send a [Pull Request](https://github.com/piwik/piwik-sdk-ios/compare?expand=1) with a clear list of what you have done.
+If you implemented a change please send a [Pull Request](https://github.com/piwik/piwik-sdk-ios/compare?expand=1) with a clear list of what you have done.
 Try to only tackle one thing a time.
 This will lead to smaller pull requests that are easier to review.

 ## Contributing Code

 You want to contribute code?
 Awesome.
 Here are some tips that should get you started.

 1. Check out the repository
-2. Install the Cocoapods by running `pod install` from the checked out folder
+2. Install the CocoaPods by running `pod install` from the checked out folder
 3. Open the Workspace in Xcode

 ### Adding code to the SDK

 In the Workspace you will find the *PiwikTracker* Project.
 Inside of it there is a folder for the SDK code and one for the Tests.
 Tests can be run from the *PiwikTracker* scheme.

 ### Adding example code